gbdev/gb-asm-tutorial/src/part1/setup.md

 The emulator I will be using for this tutorial is [Emulicious](https://emulicious.net/).
 Users on all OSes can install the Java runtime to be able to run it.
-Other debugging emulators are possible (such as BGB on Windows/Wine, and SameBoy on macOS), but I will be giving directives for and including screenshots of Emulicious.
+Other debugging emulators are possible (such as BGB on Windows/Wine, and SameBoy on macOS), and should have some similar capabilities, but through different menu options.